Commercial Mortgage Modifications: Lien Priority, Title Insurance, and Bankruptcy Issues

 - Modifying disbursement provisions to restart a dormant construction project

 - Key legal considerations to address with a loan modification

-- Priority issues, including the effect of intercreditor agreements
+- Priority issues, including the impact of intercreditor agreements and lien bifurcation

 - Title insurance: creditors' rights exclusions and available endorsements

 - Title insurance: changes in mechanics' lien protections for lenders and related issues impacting borrowers and guarantors